-What do I need to install a shower door?
+What do I need to install a shower screen?

-- Includes glass door, base track, hinge-side jamb, strike-side jamb, header rail
+- Includes glass screen, base track, hinge-side jamb, strike-side jamb, header rail

-Yes, installing a frameless glass door for your shower is possible.
-While both framed and frameless shower doors are usually made of tempered glass, it’s important to note that frameless doors have much thicker panes.
+Yes, installing a frameless glass screen for your shower is possible.
+While both framed and frameless shower screens are usually made of tempered glass, it’s important to note that frameless screens have much thicker panes.
 They will also likely need a rubber stopper in the bottom so that water won’t leak out of the shower when you take a bath.

-How long does it take to install a glass shower door?
+How long does a shower screen installation take?

 For skilled handymen, experienced DIY-ers, or those who have a helping hand, the project’s completion time should be around 2-3 hours (excluding the time it takes for the sealant to cure).
 For first-timers, however, the process might take an additional hour or two, depending on their skill level.

-Given all the benefits of having a shower door, there’s no reason to hesitate to install one in your bathroom.
+Given all the benefits of having a shower screen, there’s no reason to hesitate to install one in your bathroom.
 You can hire a handyman to get the job done or give it a go yourself.
-If you choose to DIY the project, keep reading to learn how to install a glass shower door.
+If you choose to DIY the project, keep reading to learn how to install a glass shower screen.

 Step 1: Measure your shower entrance

-If your wall is over 5 feet, you must buy a filler strip to ensure your door is plumb (or perfectly straight) when installing it.
-Also, take note of the distance between the shower and other bathroom fixtures (e.g., toilet, sink) to leave space for when you open the door.
+If your wall is over 1.5 metres, you must buy a filler strip to ensure your screen is plumb (or perfectly straight) when installing it.
+Also, take note of the distance between the shower and other bathroom fixtures (e.g., toilet, sink) to leave space for when you open the screen.

 Step 2: Cut, set, and secure the base track